Tax and Lien Resolution Services Based in Philadelphia

 Resolving Delinquent Taxes in Pennsylvania, New Jersey and surrounding counties

-Delinquent taxes can negatively impact your credit, obtain licenses and permits, and limit your ability to purchase or sell real estate.
-Each county in Pennsylvania has its own method for handling tax and lien assessments, which can make maneuvering in these delicate situations especially difficult.
+Delinquent taxes can negatively impact your credit, ability to obtain licenses and permits, and limit your ability to purchase or sell real estate.
+Each county in Pennsylvania has its own method for handling tax and lien delinquencies, which can make maneuvering in these delicate situations especially difficult.

 - Zoning And Land Use

 - Real Estate Litigation

 - Licenses Permit Expediting

 - Tax Lien Resolution